Detox & Rehab

 - Prescription medication

 At Acquiesce we undertake a full assessment of each individual’s circumstances and needs.
-Once this has been ascertained we will assist by providing the appropriate detox pathway.
-Should a medically assisted detox be required Acquiesce will facilitate this via one of our partner detoxification centres.
+Once this has been ascertained we will assist by arranging your detoxification placement.
 We arrange all aspects of the detox including transportation.
 This ensures a hassle free process, providing a seamless and fluid treatment journey.

 Rehab or rehabilitation is the process of learning to live a positive and fulfilling life free from substances.